-According to the South African National Biodiversity Institute, the proposed route falls within the Grassland Biome, where most of the county's maize production occurs (.
-The proposed power lines traverse two main vegetation types, namely Eastern Highveld Grassland, extending from Mpumalanga to Gauteng and to a very small extent into Free State and North West, and Rand Highveld Grassland, extending from Gauteng, North-West, Free State and Mpumalanga.
+According to the South African National Biodiversity Institute, the proposed route falls within the Grassland Biome, where most of the county's maize production occurs.
+The vegetation of the area is classified as Eastern Highveld Grassland (Figure 5Error!
+Reference source not found.), extending from Mpumalanga to Gauteng and to a very small extent into Free State and North West.

-Eastern Highveld Grassland is distributed in Mpumalanga and Gauteng provinces and extends from plains between Belfast in the east and the eastern side of Johannesburg in the west and southwards to Bethal, Ermalo and west of Piet Retief.
-The vegetation is short dense grassland dominated by the usual highveld composition including Aristida sp., Diditaria sp., Eragrostis sp., Themeda sp., Tristachya.
-Patches of small rocky outcrops are dominated by wiry, sour grasses and some woody species (Acacia caffra, Celtis africana, Diospyros lycioides subsp lycioides, Parinari capensis, Protea caffra, P. welwitschii and Rhus magalismontanum).
+Soweto Highveld Grassland supports short to medium-high, dense, tufted grassland dominated almost entirely by Themeda triandra and accompanied by a variety of other grasses such as Elionurus muticus, Eragrostis racemosa, Heteropogon contortus and Tristachya leucothrix.
 Vegetation in the vicinity of rocky outcrops is, to some extent, still intact, i.e. consisting of indigenous vegetation, but is becoming degraded due to grazing pressures.
 Acacia karroo, Diospyros lycioides and Rhus pyroides are the dominant indigenous shrubs found in low-lying areas, drainage lines and seasonal streams.
 In areas of rocky outcrops, shrubs such as Diospyros lycioides, D. austro-africana, Ziziphus mucronata, Celtis africana and Rhus pyroides are present.
 Patches of exotic black wattle (Acacia mearnsii) and blue gums are found in the project area.